 In 1997 Sinn Fein president Gerry Adams said during a radio interview, marking the tenth anniversary of the bombing, "I hope there will be no more Enniskillens and I am deeply sorry about what happened in Enniskillen."
 Less than a year later dissident republicans committed the worst single attack of the "Troubles" in Omagh, killing 28 civilians.

-The restored, muted war memorial in the center of Enniskillen is a fitting reminder of this atrocity - one dove for each of the victims of the Remembrance Day attack has been added.
+The restored, muted war memorial in the centre of Enniskillen is a fitting reminder of this atrocity - one dove for each of the victims of the Remembrance Sunday attack has been added.

 Places to go on Remembrance Day